 The office has recently conducted a community forum and client clinic to support citizens interested in help with sealing records of conviction.
 The forum was held at the YWCA downtown and the clinic at Dayton Municipal Court.
 The office received special recognition for these efforts from the Dayton and Montgomery County Black Elected Officials, the Thurgood Marshall Law Society and the City of Dayton Human Relations Council.

-ignorance prevails, and where any one class is made to feel that society is in an organized conspiracy to oppress, rob, and degrade them, neither persons nor property will be safe."
-Frederick Douglass
+"Where justice is denied, where poverty is enforced, where ignorance prevails, and where any one class is made to feel that society is in an organized conspiracy to oppress, rob, and degrade them, neither persons nor property will be safe." - Frederick Douglass